austencollins/mocker/README.md

 ## Features

-* Write mock events to invoke your functions with while you develop.
+* Write mock events and invoke your functions with them while you write code.
 * On save, this plugin automatically invokes your Function w/ each mock event and prints results in your console.
 * Features a `local` or `remote` mode.  `remote` mode will quickly deploy your function before invoking it with mock data.
 * Write multiple mock events for each event for your functions.